UoB-COMSM0110/2023-group-1/README.md

 <img src='/images/Group-1.png'/>

 ### Introduction (5% ~250 words)
-Our game is a simple 2D platformer, a la Mario etc.  It allows one-player and two-player modes.
-It is novel because gravity randomly flips during gameplay from down to up, and vice versa.
+Our game is a one or two player platform game inspired by Super Mario Bros.
+Our twist on this classic game was to add the feature of gravity flipping at intervals of time to increase the difficulty of the game.
 [Describe your game, what is based on, what makes it novel?]

 ### Requirements (15% ~750 words)